MARKET SNAPSHOT — CITY OF CHICAGO

 *The City of Chicago Market Snapshot represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of REALTORS®.

-- The City of Chicago saw listings average 83 days on the market until contract, a 22.1% increase from June 2019.
+- The City of Chicago saw listings average 59 days on the market until contract, an 28.9% decrease from June 2020.

 STATE OF THE MARKET

 - School’s out, and as vaccination rates rise and America enters a new normal, the U.S. housing market continues along at a frenzied pace, with low interest rates and limited inventory fueling record high sales prices.
 May saw the median existing home sales price exceed $350,000, a 24% increase and the largest year-over-year increase since 1999, according to the National Association of REALTORS®.
 Eager buyers are making multiple offers, some for well over asking price, while others are making offers on homes sight unseen.

 - The increase in sales prices comes with a slight decline in existing home sales nationwide, as homebuyers struggle with declining affordability amid a lack of inventory, forcing some buyers to simply wait it out in hopes of more inventory and less competition.
 Meanwhile, home builders are trying to meet the increased market demand, with housing starts up 3.6% in May from April, according to the Commerce Department.
 As we ease into new routines and look forward to a post-pandemic future, one thing remains certain: America desperately needs more homes.